 Now, we look closer into two prime locations for jungle safari adventures in Nepal.

 Chitwan Jungle Safari Tour

 If you are a natural living enthusiast, Chitwan National Park is the destination you must not miss during your visit to Nepal.
 Situated in central-southern Nepal, Chitwan National Park covers an area of 93,200 hectares and reaches out to four districts: Chitwan, Nawalparasi, Parsa, and Makawanpur.
-Set up in 1973, the national park has a very significant role in the conservation of Flora and Fauna in Nepal.
-It is also one of the two natural UNESCO world heritage sites of Nepal.
+Set up in 1973; the national park has a very significant role in the conservation of Flora and Fauna in Nepal.
+It is also one of Nepal's two natural UNESCO world heritage sites.

-Chitwan National Park is popular for Wildlife Safari, Bird Watching, and Tiger Tracking in Nepal.
+Chitwan National Park is famous for Wildlife Safari, Bird Watching, and Tiger Tracking in Nepal.
 Elephant Safari inside Chitwan National Park is one of the attractions of this park.
-Next, to Elephant Safari, Jeep Safari is another mainstream attraction in Chitwan.
+Next to Elephant Safari, Jeep Safari is another mainstream attraction in Chitwan.
 On the jungle safari of this UNESCO world heritage site, you can enjoy the sights of flora and fauna.
-You can spot One Horned Rhinoceros, Royal Bengal Tiger, Sloth Bear, and Leopard alongside various reptiles and various types of birds on the jungle safari.
-The park is home to more than 68 species of mammals, 544 species of birds and 55 species of reptiles and amphibians.
-In comparison to the jungle safaris around the world, Chitwan Jungle Safari is one of the least expensive ones as well.
+You can spot One Horned Rhinoceros, Royal Bengal Tiger, Sloth Bear, and Leopard alongside various reptiles and birds on the jungle safari.
+The park is home to more than 68 mammals, 544 species of birds, and 55 species of reptiles and amphibians.
+Compared to jungle safaris worldwide, Chitwan Jungle Safari is one of the least expensive.

 Jungle Safari Tour Package...